 - Determine the kind of child development program you want to offer.
 This is important because the process is based on the type of program.

-- To register for an orientation, please click on one of the following links; Child Development Center or Home Licensing Orientation.
-Once you register you will receive a confirmation email from Eventbrite.
+- View an online webinar of one of the following orientations: Child Development Center or Home Development Center.
 If you require additional assistance please do not hesitate to contact our office at (202)727-1839.

 - Obtain a Certificate of Occupancy or Home Occupation Permit from the Department of Consumer Affairs.